 The Big Game to Mega Millions

 Mega Millions began in 1996 as "The Big Game," a multi-state lottery initially offered in six states.
 It was rebranded as Mega Millions in 2002 and expanded through a cross-selling agreement with Powerball in 2010 that made both games available in nearly every lottery state.
-The current 5/70 + 1/25 format, introduced in October 2017, pushed jackpot odds to approximately 1 in 302.6 million — the longest odds of any U.S. lottery game.
+The 5/70 + 1/25 format introduced in October 2017 pushed jackpot odds to about 1 in 302.6 million; an April 2025 change then trimmed the Mega Ball pool to 1-24 (and moved to a $5 ticket with a built-in multiplier), easing the odds to approximately 1 in 290.5 million — still among the longest of any U.S. lottery game.

 Record-Setting Jackpots